 - Minimize

-frequency for periodic effects to reduce tick overhead. - Use
+Periodfrequency for periodic effects to reduce tick overhead. - Use

-for frequent effect applications.
+Gameplay Cuessparingly for frequent effect applications; preferBP_GameplayCueoverBP_GameplayCueActorfor frequent effect applications.

 - Minimize